pyxelr/recommendations-for-engineers/README.md

 **[⬆ Back to Contents](#contents)**

 ## Cybersecurity

+### Learn

+-   [CTFlearn](https://ctflearn.com/) <--- ethical hacking platform that enables tens of thousands to learn, practice, and compete
+-   [CTFtime](https://ctftime.org/) <--- CTF archive, current overall Capture The Flag team rating, per-team statistics etc.
+-   [Google CTF](https://capturetheflag.withgoogle.com/) <--- CTF organised by Google with different challenges to practice
+-   [Hacker101](https://www.hacker101.com/) <--- free class for web security
+-   [Hack The Box](https://www.hackthebox.eu/) <--- online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field
+-   [pwn.college](https://pwn.college/) <--- education platform for students (and other interested parties) to learn about, and practice, core cybersecurity concepts in a hands-on fashion
+-   [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) <--- collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more

+### Tools

 -   [10 Minute Mail](https://10minutemail.com/10MinuteMail/index.html) <--- create a temporary anonymous e-mail
 -   [AmIUnique](https://amiunique.org/fp) <--- check your browser fingerprint